 }

-In this architecture, UserProfileScreen is considered stateful, as it owns and manages the state of the user profile through UserProfileStateHolder.
-Conversely, UserProfileForm is deemed stateless because it does not possess any state of its own; rather, it renders UI elements based on the state and event handlers passed down from its parent composable.
+UserProfileScreen is stateful here — it owns and manages the profile state through UserProfileStateHolder.
+UserProfileForm is stateless: it holds no state of its own, and just renders UI based on the state and event handlers passed down from its parent.

-By structuring the code this way, we achieve a clear separation of concerns: UserProfileScreen handles business logic and state management, while UserProfileForm focuses solely on presenting the UI.
+Structured this way, the separation of concerns is clear: UserProfileScreen handles business logic and state management, while UserProfileForm focuses only on presenting the UI.

 Conclusion